 Restricted stock units and performance stock units granted to certain officers may be settled in cash in lieu of shares, following approval by the Compensation Committee, in order to limit dilution from equity grants consistent with our share repurchase program under our long-term capital allocation plan, provided that we have sufficient liquidity to do so and the officers maintain certain stock ownership requirements.
-The Compensation Committee also has authorization from the Board to permit certain officers to make an election to cash settle their earned performance stock units that are expected to vest in 2025 and restricted stock units that are expected to vest in 2026.
+The Compensation Committee also has authorization from the Board to permit certain officers to make an election to cash settle their earned performance stock units that are expected to vest in 2025 and 2026.
 Notwithstanding those awards which contain a cash settlement option, performance stock units granted to certain officers contain a cash settlement cap of \$3 million.